jstran97/portfolio-v1/portfolio-v1-nextjs-react/README.md

 For zsh (default on macOS):<br/>
 `nano ~/.zshrc`

-  Add the PATH to the file by scrolling to the bottom, and adding the following line:<br/>
+\tAdd the PATH to the file by scrolling to the bottom, and adding the following line:<br/>
   `export PATH="./node_modules/.bin:$PATH`

   Exit `nano` by pressing `Ctrl + X`, then `Y` to confirm, and `Enter` to save.